IRT Debrief Digest – Capt Steve Oddy – September 2023

 A serviceable autopilot may be used at the examiner’s discretion during the cruise and descent portions of the flight.
 Altitude, vertical speed and heading modes may be used but not navigation mode.
 Autopilots shown in the deferred defects log as unserviceable are not to be used.

 Applicants frequently select Altitude mode when the aircraft is not exactly at the altitude or level they require.
 It is not acceptable to fly a leg using the autopilot maintaining, say, 4460ft instead of 4500ft.
-Applicants should know how to use the VS mode and altitude capture to climb or descend to the correct level.
+Applicants should know how to use the autopilot to climb or descend to the correct level.

 See my guidance for use of the autopilot during the IRT